Sweet Trip: Follow-ups and hiatus (2003–2018)

 After a year and a half break to record new music, the band released their second album, Velocity : Design : Comfort, in 2003.
 Whilst receiving little mainstream attention, the album garnered positive reviews at the time, with AllMusic giving the album four and a half stars and labelling it "one of the most interesting and best records of 2003".
 After this, the band contributed the Velocity outtake "Noise Is a Social Skill (V.0.8)" to volume 24 of the Little Darla compilation series in 2004, and proceeded to go on another long hiatus.

 In 2006, Sweet Trip reunited once again, with founding member Viet Le departing; Rob Uytingco joined the band, adding live drums to their performances and recordings.
 The band played rearrangements of songs from their previous album alongside new songs, these new songs would eventually be released on their third album, You Will Never Know Why, released in 2009.
 YWNKW featured a departure from the band's previous releases, with reviewers noting that it had a more traditional "streamlined indie pop" sound and that it was possibly the band's most accessible album to date.
 This would be Sweet Trip's last release as a four-piece band, with the band releasing no new material before entering yet another hiatus four years later, and Porter and Uytingco not rejoining for their fourth and final album.

 In 2013, Burgos posted a new song, "Things to Ponder While Falling," on his SoundCloud account.
 He referred to it as "Probably the last Sweet Trip song ever." (later updated to "*not* the last Sweet Trip song ever,") informally announcing the band's hiatus.
-During the hiatus, Burgos began uploading music to SoundCloud and Bandcamp under the name "Blacktunic", while Valerie uploaded unreleased, rare and alternate Sweet Trip recordings on her personal SoundCloud.
+During the hiatus, Burgos began uploading music to SoundCloud and Bandcamp under the name Blacktunic, while Cooper uploaded unreleased, rare and alternate Sweet Trip recordings on her personal SoundCloud.

 While the group was on hiatus, their 2003 album Velocity : Design : Comfort garnered a cult following online.
 This led to increased interest in Sweet Trip and re-releases of their discography, with people reaching out online to interview the band; Burgos credits these interviews for reconnecting him and Cooper and leading to the band reforming.